Semele (Handel): Act 3

 The Cave of Sleep.
 The God of Sleep lying on his bed.

 Juno and Iris arrive and wake Somnus (accompanied recitative: "Somnus, awake"), to his displeasure (aria: "Leave me, loathsome light").
 He only gets out of bed when he hears Juno mention the beautiful nymph Pasithea (aria: "More sweet is that name").
-Juno promises he will have the nymph if he will lend her magical aid to put the dragons that guard the palace where Semele is ensconced as her husband's mistress to sleep and transform her into the likeness of Semele's sister Ino.
+Juno promises he will have the nymph if he will lend her magical aid to put to sleep the dragons that guard the palace where Semele is ensconced as her husband's mistress and transform her into the likeness of Semele's sister Ino.
 Somnus agrees (duet: "Obey my will").